 Take the paraglider out of the rucksack, open and unfold it on the ground with the lines positioned on the undersurface, oriented in the direction of inflation.
 Check the condition of the fabric and the lines for defects.
-Check the maillons/IKS connecting the lines to the risers to make sure they are fully closed and tightened.
-Identify, and if necessary untangle, the A, B, C and D-lines, the brake lines and corresponding risers.
+Pay attention to the maillons connecting the lines to the risers to make sure they are fully closed and tightened.
+Identify, and if necessary untangle, the A, B, C and the brake lines and corresponding risers.
 Make sure that there are no knots.